 The climb to Adam’s Peak is a religious pilgrimage for many of the local people, and now many visitors are joining in on the popular climb too.
 You will stay in the small town of Dalhousie where the trek up the mountain begins.

 Getting to Dalhousie

-You will need to catch the same train from Kandy as you would if you were going to Nuwara Eliya about.
+You will need to catch the same train from Kandy as you would if you were going to Nuwara Eliya but you would get off at the town of Hatton.
 You can find reserve seating Kandy to Hatton train tickets online here at 12go.asia.